Toppedyk/student-workbook/src/reflections/wk2/quiz2.md

 **8.** What does the `DOM` acronym stand for?
 Which file is first accessed to render the `DOM`?
 <!-- enter you answer in the space below -->
 ```
+Document Object Model, the html file renders the dom and we use JS to manipulate it.
 ```

 **9.** What are the `9` ECMAScript types as defined by MDN?
 <!-- enter you answer in the space below -->
 ```
+undefined
+Boolean
+Number
+String
+BigInt
+Symbol
+Object
+Function
+Null

 ```
 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->
 ```
+a parameter is what is used when the function is defined and the argument is what is passed in when the function is invoked
 ```
 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+The basic difference is that primitive variables store the actual values, whereas reference variables store the addresses of the objects they refer to
 ```